mkbeefcake/mkbeefcake/README.md

 With many years of work experience in Software Development and designed & developed across multiple products; by creating proof of concept, developing a minimal viable product (MVP), testing and iterating from their understanding business outcomes and using business metrics to engineer better solutions.

 1. Skillsets
-- Javascript/Typescript, Python, C++ programming languages
+- Javascript/Typescript, Python, C++
-- React, Node, FastAPI frameworks for full stack development
+- React, Node, FastAPI
 - Web3, AI technologies

 2. Experience